 paper is not a shortened long paper.
 Instead short papers should have a point that can be made

 in a few pages.
 Some kinds of short papers are:

 - An interesting application nugget

 Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
-Upon acceptance, short papers will be given five (5) content pages in the proceedings.
-Authors are encouraged to use this additional page to address reviewers' comments in their final versions.
+Final versions of short papers will be given one additional page of content (up to 5 pages) so that reviewers' comments can be taken into account.